Premier League Top Five Race: Standings and Next Four Games After Matchweek 34

 Leicester City (H)

-Like Nottingham Forest, Bournemouth have a game in hand that could come help the Cherries get themselves back in contention for European soccer next season.
-Bournemouth have a tough May schedule, though, including trips to the Emirates and the Etihad.
+Like Nottingham Forest, Bournemouth have a game in hand that could help the Cherries get themselves back in contention for European soccer next season.
+Bournemouth have a challenging May schedule, though, including trips to the Emirates and the Etihad.

-The good news is they end the season with a game against a relegated Leicester City side, but by then, they could already be out of contention for a top five or even top six finish.
+The good news is they end the season with a game against a relegated Leicester City side, but by then, they could already be out of contention for a top six finish.